Takaya-Yamazato/IEEE-ComSoc-Tokyo-Joint-Chapter/src/pages/index.md

 ---
 templateKey: index-page
-title: Workshop on Optical Wireless Communications (OWC’24) for 6G
+title: IEEE ComSoc Joint Sections Chapter
 image: /img/jumbotron.webp
-heading: OWC'24
+heading: IEEE JC Com-19
-subheading: In association with IEEE 99th Vehicular Technology Conference (VTC2024-Spring), Singapore
+subheading: Sapporo/Shinetsu/Tokyo/Nagoya/Shikoku/Hiroshima/Fukuoka
 mainpitch:
-  title: Optical wireless communications
+  title: IEEE ComSoc Sapporo/Shinetsu/Tokyo/Nagoya/Shikoku/Hiroshima/Fukuoka Joint Sections Chapter
   description: Optical wireless communications (OWC) is a form of optical communication in which unguided visible, infrared (IR), or ultraviolet (UV) light is used to carry a signal.
 description: >-
   OWC'24 workshop aims to bring together researchers and practitioners from academia and industry working in emerging LiFi, visible light communications (VLC) and underwater optical communications as well as the traditional wireless infrared communications (IRC) to present, share and discuss their latest research results.